GaurangaKrB/gaurangakrb.github.io/_pages/about.md

   }
 </style>

-I am a researcher in AI and ML.
-My primary research areas include Causal AI, RL, and Gen AI.
-Additionally, I apply ML methodologies to interdisciplinary problems across Computational Biology, Public Health, and Computational Linguistics (e.g., Psychology).
+I am an AI/ML researcher with a focus on **Causal AI**, **Reinforcement Learning**, and **Generative AI**.
+My work also involves applying machine learning to interdisciplinary challenges in Computational Biology, Public Health, and Computational Linguistics.

-I transitioned from the graduate program in Mathematics at IIT Kharagpur to complete my Master’s degree in Data Science at the Chennai Mathematical Institute (CMI), graduating in 2025.
-In 2024, I was honored to receive the [Khorana Scholarship](https://iusstf.org/khorana-program-for-scholars) to spend my summer at Harvard Medical School under the mentorship of [Prof. Yu-Hua Tseng](https://yhtsenglab.org/).
+My academic path led me from a graduate program in Mathematics at IIT Kharagpur to a Master of Science in Data Science from the Chennai Mathematical Institute (CMI), which I completed in 2025.
+During my studies, I was selected as a 2024 **[Khorana Scholar](https://iusstf.org/khorana-program-for-scholars)**, an opportunity that allowed me to conduct summer research at Harvard Medical School under the mentorship of **[Prof. Yu-Hua Tseng](https://yhtsenglab.org/)**.

-Outside my professional pursuits, I cherish diverse intellectual and recreational activities: cinematic arts (especially dramatic narratives), Chess, puzzle-solving, competitive programming, travel, photography, sketching, and writing philosophical and biographical articles.
-You can explore more of my thoughts and experiences in the [blogs](https://gaurangakrb.github.io/year-archive/) section.
+Beyond research, I am passionate about cinema, chess, competitive programming, and travel.
+I also enjoy writing, and you can find a collection of my thoughts and articles in the [blogs](https://gaurangakrb.github.io/year-archive/) section.

-I am always eager to connect, exchange ideas, and collaborate.
-Please feel free to reach out through any of my social media platforms.
+I am always open to connecting with fellow researchers and enthusiasts to exchange ideas or explore potential collaborations.
+Please feel free to reach out.

 <style>
   :root {
-    --timeline-bg: #f9f9f9;
-    --timeline-line-color: #ddd;
-    --timeline-dot-color: #007acc;
+    --accent-color: #007acc;
+    --text-color-primary: #333;
+    --text-color-secondary: #6c757d;
-    --timeline-card-bg: #ffffff;
+    --card-bg: #ffffff;
+    --card-shadow: rgba(0, 0, 0, 0.06);
-    --timeline-card-shadow: rgba(0, 0, 0, 0.08);
+    --card-shadow-hover: rgba(0, 0, 0, 0.12);
-    --timeline-text-color: #333;
-    --timeline-date-color: #777;
-    --timeline-link-color: #007acc;
+    --border-color: #e9ecef;
+    --timeline-line-color: #dee2e6;
   }

-  /* Adjust colors for dark mode if your site has one */ [data-theme="dark"] {
-    --timeline-bg: #1e1e1e;
-    --timeline-line-color: #444;
-    --timeline-card-bg: #2d2d2d;
+  [data-theme="dark"] {
+    --accent-color: #3498db;
+    --text-color-primary: #e0e0e0;
+    --text-color-secondary: #a0a0a0;
+    --card-bg: #2c2c2c;
-    --timeline-card-shadow: rgba(0, 0, 0, 0.2);
+    --card-shadow: rgba(0, 0, 0, 0.2);
-    --timeline-text-color: #ccc;
-    --timeline-date-color: #999;
+    --card-shadow-hover: rgba(0, 0, 0, 0.3);
+    --border-color: #444;
+    --timeline-line-color: #555;
   }

-  /* The main timeline container */
   .timeline {
     position: relative;
     max-width: 900px;